A Note from the Director

 English 110 is not an introduction to literature or to the English major.
 While many of our instructors read literature and write fiction, you won’t spend the class reading and writing about literature because we have a broader responsibility to introduce you to reading and writing in the University community.
 You’ll have many opportunities to read literature in other courses as you complete Core requirements or if you consider a major or minor in English.

 In English 110, you will find yourself challenged to rethink your ideas, re-examine your interpretations of a reading, connect texts in provocative ways, and advance written arguments that are more complex than you probably imagined would be required in a first-year writing course.
-We know that our colleagues in biology, history, sociology, (to name a few), have high expectations.
+We know that our colleagues in biology, history, and sociology (to name a few), have high expectations.
 And we want you to be able to meet — and to exceed — those expectations.

 Michael J. Cripps, Ph.D.